bitovi/ylem/readme.md

 npm test
 ```

-## Why Can-React?
+## Why React-View-Models?

-Can-React follows the pattern popularized by [react-redux][4], and provide users with a `connect()` function for extending React Presentational Components into Container Components, by providing `connect` with either a `mapToProps` function or more commonly a `ViewModel`  constructor function, which is an extended [DefineMap][2] class, along with a presentational component, just like react-redux does.
+React-View-Models follows the pattern popularized by [react-redux][4], and provide users with a `connect()` function for extending React Presentational Components into Container Components, by providing `connect` with either a `mapToProps` function or more commonly a `ViewModel`  constructor function, which is an extended [DefineMap][2] class, along with a presentational component, just like react-redux does.

 The `ViewModel` is an observable, and when any observable change happens to one of it's properties, or if new props get set on the Container Component, it will be serialized and sent into the connected component as props, forcing an update/render.